sdc-china/IDA-doc/_posts/2018-01-15-test-case-data-binding.md

    **Notes:**

-   If the test case data has already binded some test cases, you need to remove the data reference of these test cases, then remove this test data.
+   If the test case data has already bound some test cases, you need to remove the data reference of these test cases, then remove this test data.

 ### Bind data to the test case

-  1. Click the test case name to see detail case step page.
+  1. Click the test case name to see the detailed case step page.

   2. Click edit button to edit this test case.